 The School of Chemistry and Biochemistry has a vibrant program of study leading to a Bachelor of Science in Chemistry.
 The flexibility of the curriculum allows students to study fundamental areas of chemistry while tailoring their degree with technical and free electives to produce a well-rounded experience in preparation for a variety of career opportunities.
-Students may pursue tailored tracks towards the BS in Chemistry, including those allowing specialization in: pre-health science, biochemistry, business, polymers, and materials options.
-There are also tremendous opportunities to gain valuable research experience in state-of-the-art laboratories.
-In addition to coursework requirements, students in the program often participate in a variety of experiential programs, including: undergraduate research, Cooperative work, study abroad, summer internship, and serving as an undergraduate teaching assistant.
+Students may pursue tailored tracks towards the B.S. in Chemistry, including those allowing specialization in: pre-health science, biochemistry, business, and a polymers and materials option.
+There are also many opportunities to gain research experience while working with world class research groups.
+In addition to coursework, students in the program often participate in a variety of experiential programs, including: undergraduate research, cooperative work, study abroad, summer internships, and serving as an undergraduate teaching assistant.

 Faculty in the school are committed to undergraduate education and several have won awards for excellence in teaching.
-With a faculty to student ratio of approximately 1:6, the School prides itself on the close contact that it maintains with its undergraduate students.
-The high quality of the curriculum and faculty is part of the reason chemistry graduates receive job offers at the highest salary levels for BS chemists.
-Graduates of the BS in Chemistry pursue careers such diverse field as forensics, environmental science, nanoscience, biotechnology, pharmaceuticals in industry or governmental organizations; or they may continue their education in the chemical or biological sciences, or in medicine, pharmacy, dentistry, and law.
-Chemistry, especially with the biochemistry option (or the stand-alone BS in Biochemistry degree) is a superb preparation for medical school.
+With a faculty to undergraduate student ratio of approximately 1:9, the School prides itself on the close contact that it maintains with its undergraduate students.
+The high quality of the curriculum and faculty is part of the reason chemistry graduates receive job offers at the highest salary levels for B.S. chemists.
+Graduates with a B.S. in Chemistry pursue careers such diverse field as forensics, environmental science, biotechnology, and pharmaceuticals in industry or governmental organizations; or they may continue their education in the chemical or biological sciences, or in medicine, pharmacy, dentistry, and law.
+Chemistry, especially with the biochemistry option (or the stand-alone Bachelor of Science in Biochemistry degree), is a superb preparation for medical school.

-The BS in Chemistry (International Plan) and BS in biochemistry (International Plan) are offered to undergraduate students seeking to understand their majors in a global perspective.
-Students in this program must demonstrate proficiency in a foreign language; complete coursework in a country/regional elective, international relations, and global economics; and participate study or research abroad experience (usually in the junior year).
-While abroad, students are required to complete a supervised research experience with a faculty member in chemistry or biochemistry at the host institution.
+The BS in Chemistry (International Plan) and BS in Biochemistry (International Plan) are offered to undergraduate students seeking to understand their majors in a global perspective.
+Students in this program must demonstrate proficiency in a foreign language; complete coursework in a country/regional elective, international relations, and global economics; and participate in a study or research abroad experience (usually in the junior year).
+If a student is pursuing a research abroad experience, they are required to complete a supervised research experience with a faculty member in chemistry or biochemistry at the host institution.
 Upon successful completion of degree requirements for the International Plan, a "International Plan" designator is indicated on the diploma.
 If interested in participating in the International Plan as part of the BS in Chemistry or BS in Biochemistry, students should visit: www.internationalplan.gatech.edu.

-To participate in the Research Option in the School of Chemistry and Biochemistry, students should find a research project with a faculty member in the department and apply online via www.undergradresearch.gatech.edu.
+To pursue the Research Option in the School of Chemistry and Biochemistry, students should obtain a research project with a faculty member in the department and apply online via www.undergradresearch.gatech.edu.
 Successful completion of the Research Option requires the following:

-supervised research with a chemistry or biochemistry faculty over three or more semesters
+supervised research with faculty over three or more semesters

-approval of this proposal on project by a committee of two or more faculty
+approval of proposal on project by a committee of two or more faculty

 submission of an approved thesis

 Successful completion of the Research Option is noted on the student's transcript.
-Students completing this degree may pursue graduate studies in the chemical or biological sciences or research careers in industrial or governmental laboratories.
+Students completing this option often pursue graduate studies in the chemical or biological sciences or research careers in industrial or governmental laboratories.